-We already know it’s bad for people’s physical health, but two new studies on kids are alarming.
+We already know it’s bad for people’s physical health, but two studies about the effect of air pollution on your kid’s brain development are alarming.

 That, in turn, was correlated with slower cognitive processing, attention deficit, and hyperactivity.
 The combination made them very impulsive, he says, which could cause poor decision-making.

-Together, the studies are further indication that the health effects of air pollution go beyond the respiratory problems that are already well documented.
+Together, the studies are further indication that the effect of air pollution goes beyond the respiratory problems that are already well documented.
 Early studies in Mexico City had already connected air pollution to brain inflammation found in diseases such as multiple sclerosis.

 The Spanish researchers found that children in Barcelona attending schools in high pollution areas had less cognitive development over the course of a year than children in less-polluted areas.
 The study included 7- to 10-year-olds at 39 schools.
 They were given computerized tests that measured changes in their working memory and attention spans.